An Iteratively Optimized Patch Label Inference Network for Automatic Pavement Distress Detection: Related Work

-The conventional pavement disease analysis approaches are mainly based on low-level image analysis, hand-crafted features and classical classifiers~\cite{morcrack,ndh,gradientfilter,lbp,gaborfilter}.
+The conventional pavement distress analysis approaches are mainly based on low-level image analysis, hand-crafted features and classical classifiers~\cite{morcrack,ndh,gradientfilter,lbp,aprs,siri}.
 For example, Shi et al.~\cite{shi2016} presented a random structured forest named CrackForest, that was combined with the integral channel features for automatic road crack detection.
 In~\cite{gaborfilter}, a filter bank consisting of multiple oriented Gabor filters is proposed to detect road cracks.
 Pan et al.~\cite{uav} leveraged KNN, SVM, random forest and neural networks to recognize the pavement cracks and potholes based on the images acquired by Unmanned Aerial Vehicle (UAV).
+Hadjidemetriou et al.~\cite{qsvm} leveraged the traditional support vector machine to detect the pavement patch.
+Nhat-Duc Hoang~\cite{sgdlr} utilizes using image texture based feature extraction and stochastic gradient descent logistic regression for automatic detection of asphalt pavement raveling.

 Inspired by the recent remarkable successes of deep learning in extensive applications, there has been a trend of more and more researchers applying the advanced deep learning approaches to tackle these tasks~\cite{spcnn,cnnta,ddpdd,regioncnn}.
 Zhang et al.~\cite{zhang2016} segmented the pavement cracks by detecting the crack point with Convolutional Neural Networks (CNN).
 In~\cite{ddpdd}, an ImageNet pre-trained VGG-16 DCNN is applied to categorize the pavement image into "crack" or "non-crack".
 Xia~\cite{xia2018} adopted the Single Shot multibox Detector~(SSD)~\cite{liu2016} networks for localizing the pavement disease.
-Some researchers also utilize some well-known object detection framework, such as YOLO v2, Faster RCNN and RetinaNet, to localize the pavement diseases~~\cite{mandal2018,wang2018,ale2018,pavementYOLO}.
+Some researchers also utilize some well-known object detection frameworks, such as YOLO v2, Faster RCNN and RetinaNet, to localize the pavement diseases~~\cite{mandal2018,wang2018,ale2018,pavementYOLO}.
 Fan et al.~\cite{cnnta} produced a novel automatic road crack detection system.
 In this system, a CNN was used for determining whether the pavement image contains cracks or not, and then an adaptive thresholding method was presented for segmenting the cracks based on the image smoothed by bilateral filters.